 - a) Meetings Meetings of the Committee may be called by the Chair or the chairperson of the Board.
-Meetings will be called not less than once annually.
-Notice of each meeting shall be given to each Member and to the Chairman verbally or by letter, e-mail, telephone facsimile transmission or telephone not less than 24 hours before the time fixed for the meeting.
+Meetings will be called not less than once annually and at such additional times as is necessary for the Committee to fulfill its responsibilities.
+Notice of each meeting shall be given to each Member and to the Chair verbally or by letter, e-mail, telephone facsimile transmission or telephone not less than 24 hours before the time fixed for the meeting.
 Members may waive notice of any meeting.
-The notice need not state the purpose or purposes for which the meeting is being held. - b) Quorum and voting The powers of the Committee shall be exercisable by a meeting at which a quorum is present.
+The notice need not state the purpose or purposes for which the meeting is being held.
+The Committee shall appoint a secretary to be the secretary of each meeting of the Committee and to maintain minutes of the meeting and deliberations of the Committee. - b) Delegation The Committee may delegate authority to any individual member or subcommittee when, and in the manner and extent, deemed appropriate by it. - c) Quorum and voting The powers of the Committee shall be exercisable by a meeting at which a quorum is present.
 A quorum shall be not less than a majority of the Members from time to time.
 Subject to the foregoing, and the constating documents under which the Corporation was created, and unless otherwise determined by the Board, the Committee shall have the power to fix its quorum and to regulate its procedure.
-Matters decided by the Committee shall be decided by majority vote. - c) Investigations In discharging its duties, the Committee shall have full access to all corporate books, records, facilities, personnel and outside professionals.
-The Committee may invite from time to time such persons as it may see fit to attend its meetings and to take part in discussion and consideration of the affairs of the Committee. - d) Independent Advisors The Committee shall have the authority, to the extent it deems necessary or appropriate, to retain independent consultants and independent legal, accounting or other advisors, who may be regular advisors to the Corporation.
-The Corporation shall provide such funding as the Committee determines is appropriate in connection with the retention of such advisors.

-e) Reports to the Board - The Committee shall report to the board on its proceedings, reviews undertaken and any associated recommendations.
+Matters decided by the Committee shall be decided by majority vote. - d) Investigations In discharging its duties, the Committee shall have full access to all corporate books, records, facilities, personnel and outside professionals.
+The Committee may invite from time to time such persons as it may see fit to attend its meetings and to take part in discussion and consideration of the affairs of the Committee. - e) Independent Advisors The Committee shall have the authority, to the extent it deems necessary or appropriate, to retain independent consultants and independent legal, accounting or other advisors, who may be regular advisors to the Corporation.
+The Corporation shall provide such funding as the Committee determines is appropriate in connection with the retention of such advisors. - f) Reports to the Board The Committee shall report to the board on its proceedings, reviews undertaken and any associated recommendations following each meeting of the Committee.